simakro/CobraHy/README.md

 Provide the path of the downloaded database in config/config.yaml via the gtdbtk_db keyword.

 ## PlasClass & PlasFlow
-Both packages can not be installed via conda without trouble.
+(PlasFLow procedure to be streamlined or replaced in the future) Both packages can not be installed via conda without trouble.
 Therefore I decided to place them as packages into the pkgs folder.
-The PlasClass package is small enough so I could include it in my github repository.
+The PlasClass package is small enough so it could be included it the github repository.
-However, PlasFlow is so big (65-85Mb) that I would not want to include it.
+However, PlasFlow is a bit to large (65-85Mb), so I did not not want to include it.
 It can be downloaded by cloning the PlasFlow repository into the pkgs folder.
 To avoid stacking repo within repo, the .git folder within PlasFlow package should be removed.
 !!!It is extremely important to be careful to only delete the .git in PlasFLow and not the main workflow!!!
 Thus change dir into PlasFLow and run rm .git only there.

 Plasflow installation:

-conda create -n plasflow python=3.5 conda install -c bioconda perl-bioperl perl-getopt-long conda install -c anaconda pandas=0.18 clone plasflow repository
+    conda create -n plasflow python=3.5
+    conda install -c bioconda perl-bioperl perl-getopt-long
+    conda install -c anaconda pandas=0.18
+    clone plasflow repository
     HOW TO INSTALL TENSORFLOW BEST (remember issue with same source tree as python) start with path/to/repo/PlasFlow.py

 # Usage
 Edit config/config.yaml according to the requirments of your experiment(s).